 2) Review the five core curricula recommended by the Graduate Program in Oral Biology and the mentor faculty described on the program website.
 Explain how the applicant's interest in investigating a specific research question can be complimented by one or more mentor faculty.
 Describe how the research experiences and coursework in one or more of the core curricula will advance the applicant's research and career plans.
 While the applicant is not committed to following the curriculum selected at the time of application, the application review committee will be comprised of faculty members who work in this area.

 The research essay should be uploaded into the Graduate School application in the "Graduate Program Supplementary Information" section as the "Description of Research or Work Experience."

 The Graduate Program in Oral Biology welcomes applications from international students.
 For more information about graduate study at the University of Minnesota, review the Frequently Asked Questions for International Students and visit the International Student and Scholar Services website.

-Admission to the Graduate Program in Oral Biology is contingent upon each student securing funding for the duration of the PhD degree.
-The Graduate Program in Oral Biology does not guarantee any financial support.
+Admission to the Graduate Program in Oral Biology is contingent upon secure funding for the duration of the PhD degree.
+The Graduate Program in Oral Biology does not guarantee any financial support but will assist qualified applicants in locating funding.
 Applicants are urged to pursue external fellowship support from agencies such as NIH, other home governments, and foundations.